Chapter 3: Pancha Kosha Viveka – Discrimination of the Five Sheaths

 The intellect and the mind are like mirrors.
 A mirror has no light of its own.
 A mirror does not shine by itself; it shines only when light falls on it.
 Similar is the case with the intellectuality, or the rationality, or the intelligence of the intellect.
 The intelligence in the intellect is the light that is shed on it, as on a mirror, by the Atman that is within, but because of the confusion that has taken place between the Atman and the medium which is the intellect, we begin to feel that we know things.

-The condition of deep sleep is a great instance here on the point.
-Ordinarily this kind of elimination of objectivity from consciousness is difficult.
+The condition of deep sleep is a great instance here on this point.
+Ordinarily, this kind of elimination of objectivity from consciousness is difficult.
 It is like peeling one’s skin.
 We cannot do that.
 It is part of our body.
 How will we do it?
-So objects have become so much a part of our consciousness that this talk of eliminating objectivity from consciousness is impractical for all ordinary persons, unless there is assiduity behind the practice; and the success will be there only after years and years of such a practice.
+Objects have become so much a part of our consciousness that this talk of eliminating objectivity from consciousness is impractical for ordinary persons, unless there is assiduity behind the practice; and the success will be there only after years and years of such a practice.

 It is only in deep sleep that we can have some inkling of the possibility of our being totally independent of connection with objects.
 Here is a practical illustration before us that we were there, isolated from objects of every kind in the world.
-Even if we were an emperor, a ruler of the whole world, with all the wealth of the continent—what does it matter?
+Even if we were emperors, rulers of the whole world, with all the wealth of the continent—what does it matter?
 We have been isolated from it in deep sleep.
 All the glory of which people are generally proud vanishes in one second when they go to sleep because all this external glory is a foisted association.
 It is not the true nature of oneself.
-In spite of there being no food to eat, nothing to drink, no money to touch, no friends to talk to, nothing that we can call our own – in that condition we are so happy, while we are miserable when we have so many things in the waking world.
-With all the appurtenances of life, people are grief-stricken, while with nothing available in sleep, we are very happy.
+In spite of there being no food to eat, nothing to drink, no money to touch, no friends to talk to, nothing that we can call our own, in that condition we are so happy, while we are miserable when we have so many things in the waking world.
+With all the appurtenances of life, people are grief-stricken, while with nothing available in sleep, they are very happy.
 Therefore, the possession of objects is not the source of happiness.
 The non-possession is the source of joy—so that when we possess nothing, not even the body, we remain as isolated, uncontaminated bliss.
 We have been in that state in deep sleep, but we never go into the mystery of what is happening to us.
 We get up in the morning, and what do we do?
 We plunge into the daily activity which was left unfinished the previous day.
-So the earliest activity of ours is work only, and then there is no thought of what actually happened to us in deep sleep.
+So the first activity of ours is work only, and then there is no thought of what actually happened to us in deep sleep.

-We did not exist in sleep as an emperor of the world.
-We did not exist as a rich person or a poor person, neither as a healthy person nor as a sick person, neither this nor that.
+In sleep we did not exist as an emperor of the world.
+We did not exist as a rich person or a poor person, neither as a healthy person nor as a sick person, neither as this nor as that.
 What was it that we were existing as?
 That is our essential nature.
-If contemplation of this kind can be carried on for a long time, we will really be detached from the world and we will want nothing afterwards.
+If contemplation of this kind can be carried on for a long time, we will really be detached from the world, and we will want nothing afterwards.
 Everything will come to us spontaneously.

 Asti tāvat-svayaṁ nāma vivādā-viṣaya-tvataḥ, svasminn-api vivādas-cet prativādy-atra ko bhavet (23).
-The conclusion, therefore, is: There is such a thing as the Self.
+The conclu-sion, therefore, is that there is such a thing as the Self.
 All this study has led us to the conclusion that there is such a thing called the Self.
 It has to be there, and it is there.
 It must be there; it is very clear that it is there.
 It is not the object of argument, doubt or any kind of disputation because argument, doubt and disputation are conducted by the very consciousness about which we are carrying on this disputation.
-Therefore, indubitable, indisputable, and firmly established certainty is this Self which is not in possession of consciousness, but is itself consciousness.
-The Self is not conscious; the Self is consciousness.
-The very substance of the Self is consciousness.
+Therefore, indubitable, indisputable, and firmly established certainty is this Self which is not in possession of Consciousness, but is itself Consciousness.
+The Self is not conscious; the Self is Consciousness.
+The very substance of the Self is Consciousness.
 If we can doubt our own Self, then who can instruct us?
 Who can teach us?

 No one doubts one’s own Self.
-No one thinks, “Do I really exist?”
-Nobody feels like that.
-The certainty that is there at the back of one’s feeling of one’s own existence is the proof of the Self being there.
-And the possibility of existing even independent of the five sheaths in deep sleep is proof enough of it being consciousness.
+No one thinks “Do I really exist?”
+Nobody doubts their existence.
+The certainty that is there at the back of one’s feeling of one’s own existence is the proof of the Self being there, and the possibility of existing even independent of the five sheaths in deep sleep is proof enough of it being Consciousness.
 So what is established now is that there is the Self—and it is Pure Consciousness.